PeachyTree/shiro/README.md

 ### Before You Begin

 1. Make sure you have installed [Node.js](https://nodejs.org/en/) (you will need **at least v14.0.0**) and [Git](https://git-scm.com/).
-2. Clone this repository with `git clone https://github.com/Shinmercy/celestia.git`.
+2. Clone this repository with `git clone https://github.com/Shinmercy/shiro.git`.
-3. Run `cd celestia` to move into the folder that you just created.
+3. Run `cd shiro` to move into the folder that you just created.
 4. Create a file named `.env` and fill it out as shown in `.env.example`.

 ### Windows